Sustainable Procurement and Net Zero Carbon | Nottingham Trent University

 NTU has boldly committed to achieving Net Zero Carbon across all three carbon scopes by 2040, and our NZC Roadmap sets out our plan to meet this target.
 55% of our baseline carbon emissions derive from our supply chains, and we recognise we can only reach Net Zero by working with suppliers who are committed to helping us meet our target.

-Suppliers who have successfully been awarded a contract through a competitive tender process are required to sign up to the tool and provide their emissions data annually for the contract lifecycle.
+Suppliers who have successfully been awarded a contract through a competitive tender process are required to sign up to the tool, provide their emissions data annually and work with us to reduce those emissions for the contract period.
+And, we also encourage other key suppliers to do the same.

 Sustainable Supply Chains